gsbdarc/rf_bootcamp_2025/docs/day3/day3.md

 We'll whiteboard these concepts to build intuition:

-- CPUs / Cores: How many cores are available?
+- CPUs (Cores): How many cores are available?
 How many does your job actually use?

 - RAM (Memory): How much memory does your job need?